Chapel Hill Carrboro Pacers Youth Running Club

 Adverse weather: If there are storms in the area, use your family judgement.
 We do run in the rain, but not in heavy thunder/lightning.
 Generally, we'll try to make the call as to whether practice will go on as scheduled by 45 minutes prior to start at the latest and try to send an email, based on area Doppler weather data, but sometimes communication is not possible.
 If in doubt choose to stay home, or remain close by if you can, and know that we are watching the radar and moving runners to safety if the weather takes a turn for the worse during practice.

 Attire: Runners must be appropriately attired in workout clothes and running shoes.
 These shoes don't have to be high end, but they must be athletic shoes suitable for running (not basketball shoes).
 We support Fleet Feet Sports in Carrboro as our running community resource!

 Hydration: We have a cooler of Gatorade / sports drink available at the conclusion of each practice, but there's only so much to go around, so please have your Pacer also bring a water bottle with their name on it.
 The importance of daily hydration increases with rising temperatures.

 Boys and girls age 7 (or turning 7 during this current calendar year) through aged 18 are eligble to register.
-The price is $75 for the first child, and $55 for additional siblings.
+The price is $80 for one child or $150 for two siblings.